Long-UoA/Sensor-Allocation-and-Online-Learning-based-Path-Planning-Approach/README.md

 Step 2: In the algorithm folder of these folders, run *.m files in the folder of GD (the related work) or of OL (our proposed work).

-Step 3: When it is completed, the results will be automatically stored as *.mat files in the corresponding folder, i.e., GD folder or OL folder, in the ouput folder.
+Step 3: The results will be automatically stored as *.mat files in the corresponding folder, i.e., GD folder or OL folder, in the ouput folder.